-We follow the development of public policy documents produced by International Organization for Standardization technical committee 292 (ISO TC/292).
-From the TC/292 Mission Statement:
+We follow the development of public policy documents produced by International Organization for Standardization technical committee 292 (ISO TC/292) because the concepts emerging from these committees because,

 The mission for ISO/TC 292 Security and resilience is to produce high quality standards to support nations, societies, industry, organisations and people in general.
 The purpose of these standards is to enhance and sustain the state of being free from danger or threat and to feel safe, stable, and free from fear or anxiety.

 The American National Standards Institute is the US Member Body to the ISO.
 The Swedish Standards Institute (SIS) is the global Secretariat.
-ASIS International is the Administrator of ANSI’s US Technical Advisory Group.
-Anyone within the United States must collaborate with ASIS and ANSI.
+Up until recently ASIS International is the Administrator of ANSI’s US Technical Advisory Group (US TAG).
+According to ANSI procedure, any stakeholder within the United States must collaborate with US TAG.
 Anyone outside the United States must collaborate with their national member body.